ACT New Zealand: 2017 election

-2020 election: Revival
+2020–2023 term

 In the run-up to the 2020 general election, ACT rose in opinion polls, from under 1% to close to 8%.
 This rise was attributed to Seymour's personal popularity.
-Following the election, held on 17 October (postponed from September), ACT increased their share of the popular vote to 7.6%, winning 10 seats including Seymour's Epsom seat and nine from the party list.
-This is the party's best-ever result.
-Some political analysists attributed ACT's strong result as partly benefiting from the collapse in support for the National Party and New Zealand First.
+Following the election, held on 17 October (postponed from September), ACT increased their share of the party vote to 7.6%, winning 10 seats including Seymour's Epsom seat and nine from the party list.
+This was the party's best-ever result.
+Some political analysts attributed ACT's strong result as partly benefiting from the collapse in support for the National Party and New Zealand First.

-2021–present

 In late April 2021, the ACT party sponsored motion asking the New Zealand Parliament to debate and vote on the issue of human rights abuses against the Uyghur ethnic minority community in China's Xinjiang province.
 In early May, the incumbent Labour Party revised the motion to raise concerns about human rights abuses in Xinjiang but omitting the term genocide, which was subsequently adopted by the New Zealand Parliament on 5 May.
 In response, the Chinese Embassy claimed that the motion made "groundless accusations" of human rights abuses against China and constituted an interference in China's internal affairs.